Simplifier779/21_days_Saikrishna-Karra/README.md

 Day 2:Revised the basics of Python.
 Day 3:Revised loops,Regex and functions of Python.
 Day 4:Revised Inheritance and Classes in Python.
+Day 5:Revised File Handling and Exception Handling in Python.